Article

 Contents

 Market participants are being hampered by an inability to efficiently register new owners/managers of care homes via the care quality commission’s (CQC) new regulatory platform.
 The delay in processing registrations is severely impeding both the buying and selling of care homes.
 Parties may have agreed on the terms of a sale and exchanged contracts – with completion subject to registration being in place.
-In our role as an asset manager of care homes and our work with various corporate clients, we're seeing this registration process taking months, causing deals to stall.
+In our role as an asset manager of care homes and our work with various corporate clients, we're seeing this registration process taking many months, causing deals to stall.

 Report condemns commission's failings